Is Rosacea affecting your beauty?

 - reactions and side effects to certain medications

 - subtypes of rosacea seem to have a genetic factor and might run in families

-- people who have light, sensitive skin and light eyes are more likely to have rosacea (including those of northern or western European descent).
+- people who have light, sensitive skin and light eyes are more likely to have rosacea (including those with northern or western European descent).
 In fact, some reports show that only around 4 percent of rosacea patients are of African, Latino or Asian descent, yet in European countries like Sweden around 10 percent of all adults have rosacea

 - it’s also seen more commonly in women than in men (with some reports showing that three times as many women suffer from rosacea than men)

 One 2009 analysis done by The Dermatology Outpatient’s Clinic of Jagiellonian University School of Medicine in Cracow found that among 43 women and 26 men with rosacea, factors that most triggered rosacea skin changes were: stress (58 percent), sun exposure (56.5 percent), alcohol (33.3 percent), exercise (29 percent), drinking coffee (21.7 percent) and hot meals (20.3 percent).

 Since rosacea already makes skin sensitive, many people find that simply addressing the noticeable symptoms — for example, by using harsh chemical creams, prescriptions, light therapy and various lotions — actually, winds up making skin symptoms even worse.
 For some people, these rosacea treatments can lower signs and symptoms, at least temporarily, but they don’t address the root cause of the problem.